Wildfire Preparedness: Your Ultimate Guide to Citizen Communications

 - If you notice an unattended, or out-of-control fire, call 911, or contact your local fire department or park service immediately.

-Citizen Wildfire Safety Tips
+Citizen Wildfire Preparedness and Safety Tips

 If a wildfire does occur in or near your community, follow these evacuation and personal safety tips.